kfischer-okarin/digital-garden/notes/reference.literature-notes.sustainable-rails.md

 - Prefer creating new resources rather than custom actions
   - Rails works best when focused on resources + standard actions
   - `resource :product_ratings, only: %i[create]` rather than `resource :products, only: %i[...., rate]`
+- Prefer separate resources over nested resources.....
+  - Rails Guid recommends to only nest resources at most one level
+  - Only use a child resource if it's 100% clear that this can really only make sense and/or retrieved in the context of the parent resource
+    - `product_rating` sounds like a good candidate for a nested resource... but what about querying all ratings of a particular user?

+## Chapter 7 - HTML Templates
+- Build HTML views with the correct semantic tags
+  - This will result in easier to change views (tree of meaningful tags vs div hell)
+  - It will be easier to test since the semantic meaning of a page elemnt is more unlikely to change than a CSS class
+- Solve layout / appearance problems with added `div` / `span` tags and CSS
 ---